dotnet/reactive/Ix.NET/Documentation/adr/0001-async-linq-to-bcl.md

 ### Compatibility

+There are two options.
+The new built-in library could maintain compatibility with the published library, and we could release a new version of the `System.Linq.Async` package with type forwarders for newer runtimes.
+Or it could make no such attempt

+#### Pros of non-compatibility

+[Stephen Toub commented](https://github.com/dotnet/reactive/pull/2102#issuecomment-2090886494) on an earlier draft of this document, saying:

+>  were a bunch of choices made in the APIs exposed here that we would not want to bring in, e.g. an AggregateAsync method is fine, but not AggregateAwaitAsync or AggregateAwaitWithCancellationAsync... that's simply not how we'd choose to expose such functionality.
+We would also be able to design the new methods taking into account features that didn't previously exist, e.g. generic math

+Also, there are significant dangers in attempting to make functionality available through a public NuGet package when that functionality is also built into some but not all versions of .NET.
+If you ever had to deal with the [problems with `System.Net.Http` 4.1.1-4.3.0](https://github.com/dotnet/runtime/issues/20777) you will know how painful it is when packages get this wrong.

+#### Pros of compatibility

 The existing `System.Linq.Async` library is widely used: it has had 126 million downloads as of May 2024.
 Although it enjoys no official support from Microsoft, there are some factors that may cause people to perceive it otherwise—its name starts with `System`, and the package gets a blue tick followed by "by .NET Foundation" which strongly suggests that it's part of .NET, even though it isn't.
 (People continue to believe that Rx.NET is still a Microsoft thing, well over a decade after that stopped being true.)
 The Microsoft Developer YouTube channel positioned this library as "how to use LINQ with IAsyncEnumerable" in https://www.youtube.com/watch?v=Ktl8K2b1-WU and didn't make it at all clear that this is just a community-supported open source project.

+Also, this part of David Fowler's original message is relevant:

+> we’re not adding async LINQ to the BCL and it’s because this package already does that

 We should therefore consider what it would mean for existing users of this library if the code were to migrate into the .NET runtime libraries.
-Given its widespread usage and the inaccurate but widespread perception that the existing `System.Linq.Async` is a Microsoft thing, our view is that we want to avoid breaking changes.
-Projects already using `System.Linq.Async` should be able to upgrade to whichever version of .NET incorporates this functionality without needing to change anything in their code.
-Projects that have acquired a dependency on this package transitively, without the developers being aware that they've done so, shouldn't get any nasty surprises as a result of this change.
+Given its widespread usage and the inaccurate but widespread perception that the existing `System.Linq.Async` is a Microsoft thing, there is a strong case for avoiding breaking changes.
+Ideally, projects already using `System.Linq.Async` should be able to upgrade to whichever version of .NET incorporates this functionality without needing to change anything in their code.
+Projects that have acquired a dependency on this package transitively without the developers being aware that they've done so shouldn't get any nasty surprises as a result of this change.

-Ideally, we would like the .NET runtime libraries to offer a `System.Linq.Async` assembly with a public API fully compatible with the existing library.
+The .NET runtime libraries could offer a `System.Linq.Async` assembly with a public API fully compatible with the existing library.
 If this were to go into, say, .NET 10.0, we would publish a new version of the `System.Linq.Async` NuGet package with a `net10.0` target consisting entirely of type forwarders pointing into the .NET runtime library implementation.

 That way, code using the existing package would continue to work and would automatically migrate to the .NET runtime implementation in applications that target versions of .NET that have `System.Linq.Async` built in.
 Developers using such versions of .NET could remove the reference to the `System.Linq.Async` package if they wanted, but would not be required to.